-Display Window Special normalized scale.
+• Scaling - determines the time window that is used for the determining the normalized scale.
 The Display Window uses the entire plot shown (between plot start and end).
-Special enables the Scaling Start and Scaling End menu items where you define for the normalized scaling
+Special enables the Scaling that is used for the normalized scaling.

 - Scaling Start defines the beginning of the waveform that will be considered in the normalization calculation.
-This is only enabled when the Scaling is set to Special and Normalization is used for Scale. - Scaling End defines the end of the waveform that will be considered in the normalization calculation.
-This is only enabled when the Scaling is set to Special and Normalization is used for Scale. - Page Mode determines if the display shows a single page of data or is split into two columns or pages.
+This is only enabled when the Scaling is set to Special, and Normalization is used for Scale. - Scaling End defines the end of the waveform that will be considered in the normalization calculation.
+This is only enabled when the Scaling is set to Special, and Normalization is used for Scale. - Page Mode determines if the display shows a single page of data or is split into two columns or pages.
 In the Full Page mode, the waveforms occupy the entire window in a single column.
 In the Split Page mode, waveforms are displayed in two columns, recordings from the left ears are placed on the left side and right ear waveforms placed on the right side.